LVGL in Yocto

 .
 This script allows you to install the SDK where you prefer.
 Here is the

-execution output of the scrips
+execution output of the script

 $ ./sdk/poky-glibc-x86_64-core-image-base-cortexa53-raspberrypi3-64-toolchain-5.0.4.sh